This week: enemies of romance

 There's more to school life than exams.
 This is a special period for adolescents; a time for learning valuable life lessons that will stand them in good stead for years to come.
 In theory, anyway.

 But no aspect of teenage life is more all-consuming than the first forays into the world of relationships.
-Once the average teen has embarked on romance - eyes meeting across a crowded classroom, nervously holding clammy hands on the walk home, the awkward fumble behind the bike sheds - their teacher faces an uphill struggle to get them to focus on such weighty matters as quadratic equations.
+Once the average teen has embarked on romance - eyes meeting across a crowded classroom, nervously holding clammy hands on the walk home, the awkward fumble behind the bike sheds - their teacher faces an almighty struggle to get them to focus on more important matters such as quadratic equations.

 Several Chinese schools, concerned that raging hormones could affect academic performance, are cracking down on wandering minds and hands.
 One school in Hangzhou has announced that students must stay at least half a metre away from classmates of the opposite sex at all times.
 Another has banned "close interaction" between students.

-Not surprisingly, many people have hit out on social media at the "barbaric and oppressive" rules.
+Not surprisingly, many have hit out at the "barbaric and oppressive" rules on social media.
 The China Youth Daily newspaper branded the measures "absurd, ridiculous and illegal".